cs-25-sw-4-14/report/chapters/problem_analysis.typ

 == Types of memory safety issues

-== Types of memory safety vulnerabilities
-To get a greater understanding of memory safety vulnerabilities, one can look at some of the common types of memory bugs occurring in software programs.
+To achieve a greater understanding of memory safety issues, one can look at some of the common types of memory bugs occurring in software programs.

-Out-of-bounds reads
+=== Out-of-bounds reads
 The memory bug illustrated in the grocery list analogy is a classic example of an out-of-bounds read.
 This occurs when a program reads data from a memory address that lies outside the bounds of the intended data structure, like accessing index -1 or 10 in the grocery list.
 When this happens, the program may retrieve data that it should not have access to, potentially leading to unintended behavior.

 === Out of bounds writes